Southwestern University: Academics

 The institution offers 40 majors and 36 minors divided between the Brown College of Arts, Garey School of Natural Sciences, and the Sarofim School of Fine Arts.

 In the 2013–2014 academic year, total student enrollment was at 1,536, with a gender distribution of about 60 percent female and 40 percent male.
 Of the entering first-year students in Fall 2013, 37 percent were in the top 10 percent of their high school graduating class with an average SAT score of 1166 (writing section not included).
 The majority of students come from Texas (89 percent); the remaining 11 percent come from 23 other states and 6 countries.
 Minority students constitute 33 percent of the student body.

 The student to faculty ratio is 11:1, with an average class size of 15 students.
 Ninety-nine percent of the tenured or tenure-track faculty hold a doctorate or highest degree in their fields.

 Rankings and reputation

 In its 2024-2025 edition, US News and World Report ranked Southwestern University tied at 83rd out of 211 National Liberal Arts Colleges.
 Forbes ranked Southwestern University 284th out of the top 500 rated private and public colleges and universities in America for the 2024-25 report.
-Southwestern University was also ranked 151st among private colleges and 67th in the south.
+Southwestern University was also ranked 151st among private universities and 67th in the south.